bihaox/CALM/docs/final.md

 * <i>Detecting object from composite block:</i>

     We use ObservationFromGrid to detect the object from a single block.
-When present, the Mod will return observations that say what the nearby blocks are and I use some if and else to determine the composite block.
+When present, the Mod will return observations that say what the nearby blocks are and we use some if and else to determine the composite block.
 For example, if there are two or more leaves, it must be a tree.

 * <i>Detecting mob:</i>